Pie chart graphic

 Again, that's why it's important to check the fees and charges and read the fine print, irrespective of your choice in investment platform.
 Any ongoing regular fees or charges could quickly eat away at your account, especially if you only have a small amount to invest in a fractional share portfolio.
 It's also important to consider any currency conversion rates and fees when investing in overseas shares.

-That said, fractional investing is a good way for people to start investing and tap into some of the more expensive stocks, such as Google and Amazon.
 Fractional investing can also make diversification in your investments possible at a lower cost than traditional full-price share investing.
 It also allows you to split limited capital over a wider range of shares.

 For example, instead of buying a single share in a single company for $25, you could instead invest $5 each in five different companies.

-The overall interest in new app-based and online trading platforms indicates that getting involved in share investing, either fractional or otherwise, can help to build familiarity and confidence through possibly easier and more accessible means than traditional brokers.
+The overall interest in app-based and online trading platforms indicates that getting involved in share investing, either fractional or otherwise, can help to build familiarity and confidence through possibly easier and more accessible means than traditional brokers.

 Can I get rich from fractional shares?